treeform/morepretty/README.md

-# morepretty - more pretty then nimpretty
+# morepretty - More pretty than nimpretty.

-## Why nimpretty does not ...
+## nimpretty does not ...

-* organize imports?
+* organize imports
-* remove blank lines?
+* remove blank lines
-* convert windows to unix line endings?
+* convert windows to unix line endings
-* insert single line at the end of files for git?
+* insert a single line at the end of files for git
-* pretty whole dir tree at once?
+* pretty the whole dir tree at once

-**Well this thing does it!**
+**so morepretty does all of that!**

+morepretty runs nimpretty first so you only ever need to run one command to format your code.